You've Been A Man Today

 Forbid a thing, we pine for it all night,

-Press fast upon us and we take to flight.
+Press fast upon us and we take to flight

-The Canterbury Tales
+- The Wife of Bath’s Prologue, The Canterbury Tales